SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

-We first evaluate the peak throughput of individual operations and their scalability with regard to the server numbers.
-To obtain the peak throughput, we gradually increase the number of concurrent requests issued by clients until the throughput no longer increases.

-As we discussed in \autoref{sec:Challenges}, existing DFSs make inherent trade-offs between load balance and operation overhead.
-Therefore, their performance varies greatly when evaluated on different access patterns.
-We conduct experiments on two different access patterns, \emph{a single-large directory} and \emph{multiple directories}, which highlight load balance and operation overhead respectively.
-IndexFS's throughput on single-large directory is not included since it consistently terminates with errors. \paragraph{A single large directory.}
+We first evaluate how the peak throughput of individual operations scales with the number of servers.
+We gradually increase the number of concurrent requests issued by clients (up to 512) until the throughput no longer increases.
+We conduct experiments on two different access patterns, \emph{a single large directory} and \emph{multiple directories}, which reflect DFSs' load balance and operation overhead, respectively.
+IndexFS's throughput on a single large directory is not included since it consistently crashes with errors.

-To highlight the load balance of the evaluated filesystems, we create a single directory and perform file operations on 10 million files in the single directory.
-From the results shown in \autoref{fig:single throughput}, we have the following observations.